donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 The performancec impact is significant though.
 I have tested read speeds with a controller that does not support UASP and it maxed out at 150 MB/sec.
 The JSAUX cable I mentioned in the first post, is fully compatible with the Raspberry Pi and it reaches read speeds of 340 MB/sec.
 So, in the long run you should either look for a fully compatible adapter or hope that the Raspberry foundation updates the firmware for the Raspi to support all USB 3.0 adapters with UASP.

-Anyways shutdown the system as described before, re-connect the SSD to as USB 3.0 port and power up the Raspberry.
+Anyways shutdown the system as described before, re-connect the SSD to a USB 3.0 port and power up the Raspberry.
 Let's hope that everything is up and running in a few seconds :)

 Once your Raspberry Pi finishes booting from the SSD you can set up the rest of the system:

 1.)
-Again log in with user pi and password raspberry
+Again log in with user pi and password raspberry, change default password with the command "passwd"

 2.) execute sudo raspi-config

 3.)
 If the resolution does not fit your monitor activate the GL driver: "6 Advanced Options" -> "2 GL Driver", select "G2 GL (Fake KMS) driver.
-Finish and reboot
+Finish and reboot, select a desired resolution afterwards.

 4.)
 In raspi-config go to "5 Localisation Options" and set everything as desired

 5.)
 Select "4 Performance Options" -> "P4 Fan" activate.
 Let the GPIO-value at 14 and choose a temperature for the fan to engage.
 I chose 75°C, which results in a idle fan most of the time, and prevents the Raspberry from reaching 80° and clocking down.
+Reboot if you want to enable fan control now.

 6.)
 At "1 System Options" set up your wifi network if you don't use an ethernet cable